PoProstuWitold/Sayuna/README.md

 #### 0. Create ``.env`` file in server root directory and fill with following:

 ```
+# ALL ENV
 BOT_TOKEN=

 # DEV
+# you can provide more than one using syntax: 'guild_id1, guild_id2'
 DEV_GUILD_ID=

 # OWNER COMMANDS